How to Make Stuffing That'll Wow at Thanksgiving

 A: It is unsafe to stuff the turkey ahead of time.
 The chilled stuffing in the turkey will not reach a safe temperature before the turkey is done.
-To be safe, the turkey should reach a temperature of 180 degrees F and the stuffing in the body cavity of the bird should reach 165 degrees F.
+To be safe, the turkey should reach a temperature of 180 degrees F and the stuffing in the body cavity of the bird should reach 165°F.

 Q: Can I just make the stuffing and chill it?

-Q: I have lots of turkey and stuffing left over.
+Q: I have lots of turkey and stuffing leftovers.
 What should I do with it?

 Q: Why do recipes say to spoon the stuffing into turkey loosely?

 Stuffing will expand as it roasts.
 If stuffing is too tightly packed, it will not reach a safe temperature by the time the turkey is done.

 Q: How do I get stuffing crispy on the top?

 If the stuffing you've baked outside the bird in a casserole dish isn't crisp on top when it's done baking, put it under the broiler for a minute or two.
 You can do the same thing with the stuffing that's been baked inside the turkey; after it's done, just transfer it to a large oiled baking dish.
 Bake it at 450°F for 10 minutes, then broil it for a minute or two.
 It will be crisp on top and moist inside.